CH$_4$ and CO$_2$ Adsorption Mechanisms on Monolayer Graphenylene and their Effects on Optical and Electronic Properties: Results

 Figure \ref{fig:reflected} presents the analysis of reflected molecules from the surfaces of graphene and GPNL at an impact energy of 8 eV.
 The analysis involves determining the internuclear distance between atoms in the final frame of the simulations.
-In the case of H$_2$ molecules (Figure \ref{fig:reflected}a), we observe a uniform distribution of the internuclear distance around the bond length of 0.74 Å. This distribution arises from the excitation of vibrational and rotational states due to the exchange of kinetic energy during a collision with the surfaces.
-For CO$_2$ molecules, we observe the splitting of the molecules into CO and O, with a majority exhibiting a homogeneous distribution around 1.43 Å for the internuclear distance which correspons to the CO bond length.
-Oxygen atoms are identified with an internuclear distance larger than 2.5 Å. Finally, CH$_4$ molecules undergo splitting into CH$_2$ and H$_2$ molecules.
+In the case of H$_2$ molecules (Figure \ref{fig:reflected}a), we observe a uniform distribution of the internuclear distance around the bond length of 0.74 Å. This distribution arises from the excitation of vibrational and rotational states due to the exchange of kinetic energy during a collision with the surfaces, as previously discussed.
+For CO$_2$ molecules, we observe the splitting of the molecules into CO and O, with a majority exhibiting a homogeneous distribution around 1.43 Å for the internuclear distance which corresponds to the CO bond length.
+Oxygen atoms are identified with an internuclear distance larger than 2.5 Å. Finally, CH$_4$ molecules undergo splitting into CH$_2$ and H$_2$ molecules with the highest probabilities, with CH$_3$+H dissociation with a low probability.
 Molecular hydrogen is characterized by an internuclear distance of around 0.74 Å and a higher degree of excitation in vibrational states.
 We identify CH$_2$ (methylene) molecules as the main dissociation channel with a peak in the histogram at $~1.8$\AA{} being the internuclear distance between H atoms.
-The porosity of GPNL makes it a more promising candidate for H$_2$ production compared to graphene, as demonstrated by our molecular dynamics simulations.
+The porosity of GPNL makes it a more promising candidate for H$_2$ production compared to graphene, as demonstrated by MD simulations.
 The histogram illustrates the distribution of reflected molecules with different bond lengths corresponding to their excited vibrational states.
 For instance, when H$_2$ molecules are emitted onto the 2D materials, they tend to vibrate towards states close to their ground state.
 On the other hand, H$_2$ molecules originating from the dissociated methane exhibit various bond lengths due to their excited vibrational and rotational states.
 This concept also applies to CO$_x$ and CH$_x$ molecules.